-In this regard I remember as a kid putting veil-tail guppies in large outside pools, after several generations I found out that the carefully selected traits breeders achieved after many generations, that made a veil-tail guppy or fancy swordtail, had reverted back to those of wild specimens, given the semi-natural conditions of the big pool.
+In this regard I remember as a kid putting veil-tail guppies in large outside pools, after several generations I found out that the carefully selected traits breeders achieved after many generations, that made a veil-tail guppy or fancy swordtail, had reverted to those of wild specimens, given the semi-natural conditions of the big pool.
 The organism will adapt to the new environment, or perish.
-What better than nature engineered morphology?
-The problem is, if we save an organism in aquarium, what happens to the rest of the organisms that were part of the intricate environmentally balanced network they were part of?
+What better than nature-engineered morphology?
+The problem is, if we save an organism in the aquarium, what happens to the rest of the organisms that were part of the intricate environmentally balanced network they were part of?
 Those organisms lost, the saved organism can hardly be the same, even if returned to the restored habitat.
 In any case, the organism will either perish in the new conditions or thrive in the new circumstances.

 Keeping captive individuals with the aim of conservation is however not as easy as we can think.
-One person can lead as species to breed in their captive conditions for one or two generations with little problem, but making them breed for many consecutive generations with little loss of their natural traits is a completely different matter.
-I highly respect people like James Langhammer, who has done it for Skiffia francesae and Hubbsina turneri, or my favorite, Rosario LaCorte, who when I visited him back in 2001 showed me those incredible tetra and rainbow fish colonies he had been keeping consecutively for 35 years!
+One person can lead a species to breed in their captive conditions for one or two generations with little problem, but making them breed for many consecutive generations with little loss of their natural traits is a completely different matter.
+I highly respect people like James Langhammer, who has done it for Skiffia francesae and Hubbsina turneri, or my favorite, Rosario LaCorte, who when I visited him back in 2001 showed me those incredible tetras and rainbow fish colonies he had been keeping consecutively for 35 years!
 You need to be a great aquarist to achieve that!

-The commercial value of a preserved but readily available species goes down to nothing, as most times the conservation minded aquarist is eager to give away some stock to other interested parties.
+The commercial value of a preserved but readily available species goes down to nothing, as most times the conservation-minded aquarist is eager to give away some stock to other interested parties.
 No money in a fish, many breeders won’t even consider allotting space to them for a generation.
 So, how to achieve genetic integrity if nobody else wants to keep a population of a species to later share stock with?

-Have all of you a year full of health, excitement and love!
+Have all of you a year full of health, excitement, and love!
 Enjoy the wonderful nature we still have!

 p.d.
-This editorial was written in December, 2010, but for technical reasons it is published in January.
+This editorial was written in December 2010, but for technical reasons, it is published in January.
 So I publish it as a late December editorial, as a new topic will be published in the coming days

 © Copyright 2011 Juan Miguel Artigas Azas, all rights reserved

 Artigas Azas, Juan Miguel.
-(January 06, 2011).
+(Jan 06, 2011).
 "Some hard thoughts on conservation".
 Cichlid Room Companion.
-Retrieved on January 23, 2019, from: https://www.cichlidae.com/section.php?id=206.
+Retrieved on Dec 10, 2023, from: https://cichlidae.com/section.php?id=206.